2002 San Jose State Spartans football team

 The 2002 San Jose State Spartans football team represented San Jose State University in the 2002 NCAA Division I-A football season.
 Members of the Western Athletic Conference (WAC), the Spartans were led by second-year head coach Fitz Hill and played their home games at Spartan Stadium.
 The Spartans finished the season 6–7, 4–4 in WAC play, to finish in fourth place.
-Although they improved from a 3–9 season in 2001, the Spartans did not participate in a bowl game, despite finishing with a 6-7 record.
+Although they improved from a 3–9 season in 2001, the Spartans did not participate in a bowl game.